Retroflex consonant: Occurrence

 Although data are not precise, about 20 percent of the world's languages contain retroflex consonants of one sort or another.
 About half of these possess only retroflex continuants, with most of the rest having both stops and continuants.

-Retroflex consonants are concentrated in the Indian subcontinent, particularly in the Indo-Aryan and Dravidian languages, but are found in other languages of the region as well, such as the Munda languages and Burushaski.
+Retroflex consonants are concentrated in the Indian subcontinent, particularly in the Indo-Aryan and Dravidian languages, but are found in other languages of the region as well, such as the Austroasiatic Munda languages, isolates Burushaski, Nihali, Vedda, languages of the Andaman and Nicobars like Akajeru, Jarawa, Car Nicobarese, and Sino-Tibetan Dzongkha.

 The Nuristani languages of eastern Afghanistan also have retroflex consonants.
 Among Eastern Iranian languages, they are common in Pashto, Wakhi, Sanglechi-Ishkashimi, and Munji-Yidgha.
-They also occur in some other Asian languages such as Mandarin Chinese, Javanese and Vietnamese.
+They also occur in some other Asian languages such as Sino-Tibetan Mandarin Chinese and Nuosu, Austronesian Javanese and Rukai, Uralic Khanty languages, Austroasiatic Vietnamese, Mongolic Dongxiang, Hmong-Mien Hmong.
+Korean and Japonic Miyakoan have an allophonic retroflex lateral.
+Kagoshima Japanese has a /ɽ/.
+In West Asia, the Shihhi Arabic variety also has a retroflex rhotic.

 The other major concentration is in the indigenous languages of Australia and the Western Pacific (notably New Caledonia).
 Here, most languages have retroflex plosives, nasals and approximants.

 Retroflex consonants are relatively rare in the European languages but occur in such languages as Swedish, Norwegian and Faroese in Northern Europe, some Romance languages of Southern Europe (Sardinian, Sicilian, including Calabrian and Salentino, Venetian, some Italian dialects such as Lunigianese in Italy, and some Asturian dialects in Spain), and (sibilants only) several Slavic languages (Polish, Russian, Serbo-Croatian, Slovak and Sorbian).
 In Swedish and Norwegian, a sequence of r and a coronal consonant may be replaced by the coronal's retroflex equivalent: the name Martin is pronounced /sv/ (Swedish) or /no/ (Norwegian), and nord ("north") is pronounced /sv/ in (Standard) Swedish and /no/ in many varieties of Norwegian.
 That is sometimes done for several consonants in a row after an r: Hornstull is pronounced /sv/).